zhijieshi/cse3666/code-examples/pitfalls.md

 ## Pitfalls

 * Use large immediates.
-The immeidate and offset in The assembler may report error and abort.
+The assembler may or may not report an error.

 ```
 	# Some assemblers may do sign extension and load -1 into t0